#BLM: US cycle of racist violence resonates in Africa | DW | 03.06.2020

-As outrage over US racism resonates in Africa, Gambians want to kneel with black Americans, Zimbabweans are tackling the Trump administration, and South Africa is reflecting on its own police brutality.
+Outrage over US racism resonates in Africa: Gambians want to kneel with black Americans, Zimbabweans are tackling the Trump administration, and South Africa is reflecting on its own police brutality.

 Ghana